hugues-m/ddd/README.md

 ## License

-phpunit-vw is available under the MIT License.
+hmlb/ddd is available under the MIT License.